cnlohr/ch32v003fun/examples/sysclk_config/readme.md

 MCO_OUT_HSE
 MCO_OUT_PLL
 ```
+## Custom NMI interrupt handler
+Uncommenting `#define USE_CUSTOM_NMI_HANDLER` enables the local custom NMI irq handler.
+The Non Maskabe Interrupt is triggered by the RCC Clock Security System when the HSE fails.
+It can be used for other tasks like clock recovery or other ways to detect the clock fail.
+## PA1 PA2 Testing
+PA1 and PA2 are the HSE pins.
+According to the datasheet the PA12_RM bit in the AFIO_PCFR1 register has to be 1 for the crystal to work.
+However, the tests show that the HSE is taking control over these pins no matter what the configuration is.
+The example performs a few configuration changes trying to make the HSE fail and trigger the NMI interrupt.
+Please report if it was successful.
 ## Reuse printf for UART
 Project also shows how to reuse the printf implementation for both channels: via debug line and UART.
 Experimenting with clock sources might end up with debug channel disabled, UART being the only way to get out the messages.